mlnv/EnergySuite/README.md

 License
 -------
 [Attribution-NonCommercial-ShareAlike 3.0 Unported](http://creativecommons.org/licenses/by-nc-sa/3.0/legalcode) with [simple explanation](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en_US) with the attribution clause waived.
-You are free to use StateKit in any and all games that you make.
-You cannot sell StateKit directly or as part of a larger game asset.
+You are free to use EnergySuite in any and all games that you make.
+You cannot sell EnergySuite directly or as part of a larger game asset.